slawlor/ractor/README.md

 a set of generic primitives and helps automate the supervision tree and management of our actors along with the traditional actor message processing logic.
 It's built *heavily* on `tokio` which is a hard requirement for `ractor` (today).

-`ractor` is a modern actor framework written in 100% rust with no additional `unsafe` code.
+`ractor` is a modern actor framework written in 100% Rust.

 Additionally `ractor` has a companion library, `ractor_cluster` which is needed for `ractor` to be deployed in a distributed (cluster-like) scenario. `ractor_cluster` shouldn't be considered production ready, but it is relatively stable and we'd love your feedback!